PrefectHQ/prefect/docs/tutorials/task-dependencies.md

         print('result was good')
 ```

-warning that calling .result() within a flow can abort the flow run.
+!!! warning "`.result()` may raise an exception"
+    Be aware that calling `state.result()` may raise an exception if the underlying task fails - this will have the affect of aborting your flow run.
+To avoid this behaviot, pass `raise_on_failure=False` to the result method.

+As we can see here, mixing native Python logic with your Prefect tasks is straightforward once you understand the behavior of Prefect futures and states!

 !!! tip "Additional Reading"
     To learn more about the concepts presented here, check out the following resources: